-galpy contains the following distribution functions for razor-thin disks: galpy.df.dehnendf and galpy.df. shudf.
-These are the distribution functions of Dehnen (1999AJ...118.1201D) and Shu (1969ApJ...158..505S).
-Everything shown below for dehnendf can also be done for shudf.
+galpy contains the following distribution functions for razor-thin disks: galpy.df.dehnendf, galpy.df.shudf, and galpy.df.schwarzschilddf.
+These are the distribution functions of Dehnen (1999AJ...118.1201D), Shu (1969ApJ...158.505S), and Schwarzschild (the Shu DF in the epicycle approximation, see Binney & Tremaine 2008).
+Everything shown below for dehnendf can also be done for shudf and schwarzschilddf.
+The Schwarzschild DF is primarily included as an educational tool; it is not a true steady-state DF, because it uses the approximate energy from the epicycle approximation rather than the true energy, and is fully superseded by the Shu DF, which is a good steady-state DF.